humitos/argentinaenpython.com/web/stories/home.en.rst

        <div class="col-md-4">
 	 <p style="text-align: center"><i class="fa fa-mortar-board fa-5x"></p>
 	 <h2 style="text-align: center">I want to learn Python</h2>
-	 <p style="text-align: center">Tutorials and documentation that will help you to learn Python in a autodidact way (Spanish only).</p>
+	 <p style="text-align: center">Tutorials and documentation that will help you to learn Python in a autodidact way.</p>
        </div>
      </a>